+Grading Scale:

-Grading Scale: А 90 - 100%
+A 90 - 100%

-В 80 - 89%
+B 80 - 89%

-С 75 - 79%
+C 75 - 79%

 D 65 - 74%

-F 0-64%
+F 0 - 64%

-- 2. The grading policy for College laboratories: - a.
+- 2. The grading policy for laboratories: - a.
 College laboratory sections will be graded Pass/Fail (see course syllabi regarding college laboratory). - b.
 Students who have demonstrated unsafe clinical practice will be removed from the nursing course immediately, terminated from the Nursing Program, and will receive an "F" as their final grade. - c.
-Students who have received a Student Deficiency Notice/Success Contract Clinical, that Student Deficiency Notice/Success Contract Clinical will be in effect until the student graduates from the Nursing Program. - 3.
+Students who have received a Student Success Contract Clinical, that Student Success Contract Clinical will be in effect until the student graduates from the Nursing Program. - 3.
 The grading policy for clinical laboratory: - a.
 The clinical laboratory will be graded Pass/Fail. - b.
-To pass the clinical laboratory the student must have a minimum of 75% on the clinical evaluation form. - c.
-Students who receive less than 75% in the clinical laboratory by the end of the semester will receive an "F" as their final grade.
+To pass the clinical laboratory, the student must satisfactorily meet course requirements on the final clinical evaluation form. - c.
+Students who receive unsatisfactory on the final clinical evaluation form by the end of the semester will receive an "F" as their final grade. - d.
+Students who receive unsatisfactory at any point in the semester will:

-- d.
-Students who receive less than 75% at any point in the semester will: - 1) Have a conference with the nursing student and the clinical nursing faculty. - Based on the outcome of the conference, written recommendation(s) may include, but are NOT limited to warning, written Student Deficiency Notice - Clinical, increased supervision, temporary exclusion, or dismissal. - 3) All matters relating to clinical laboratory standing, including dismissal will be handled initially through the Nursing Program and the Department Head of Nursing. - 4.
+- 1) Have a conference with the nursing student and the clinical nursing faculty. - 2) Based on the outcome of the conference, written recommendation(s) may include, but are NOT limited to warning, written Student Success Contract Clinical, increased supervision, temporary exclusion, or dismissal. - 3) All matters relating to clinical laboratory standing, including dismissal will be handled initially through the Nursing Program and the Academic Faculty Director of Nursing. - 4.
 A minimum grade of "C" (75 79%) in theory must be achieved in each course to advance to the next semester.
 Grades will not be rounded to the nearest whole number (i.e. 74.6 will not be rounded to 75).
 In NRS 108, a minimum final grade of 90% must be achieved to continue in the program. - 5.
 Students will take comprehensive final examinations in selected courses.
 Students will take standardized tests as required by the Nursing Program.
 These standardized test scores may be factored into the student's course grade.